-The applicant must notify the public utility of its selection within 10 business days, or the applicable requirements, and that additional review would not enable the public utility to determine that the net metering facility could be interconnected consistent with safety, reliability, and power quality.
-In such a case, tion will be deemed withdrawn.¶ - (5) Applicant options meeting.
+Modifications are not considered minor under this subsection if the total cost of the modifications exceeds \$10,000.
+If the applicant authorizes the public utility to proceed with the minor modifications and agrees to pay the entire cost of the modifications, then the public utility must approve the application. - (6) Applicant options meeting.
 If the applicant requests an applicant options meeting, the public utility shall offer to convene a meeting at a mutually agreeable time within 15 business days of the applicant's request.
-At the applicant options meeting the public utility will notifyshall provide the applicant that the interconnection application has been denied, and will provide an explanation of the reason(s) for the denial, including a list of additional information, or modifications to the net metering facility, or both, which would be required in ore opportunity to review the screen analysis and related results, to designate a different RPA, to review possible customers-generator modifications, and to discuss what further steps are neederd to obtain an approval under Level 2 interconnection procedures.permit the net metering facility to connect safely and reliably. ¶ - (46) An applicant that receives an interconnection agreement under subsection (3)(a) or (3)(b) of this rule must: \P (a) Execute the agreement and return it to the public utility at least 10 business days prior to starting operation of - the net metering facility (unless the public utility does not so require); and ¶ - (b) Indicate to the public utility the anticipated start date for operation of the net metering facility.¶ - (57) The public utility may require a public utility inspection of a net metering facility for compliance with these net metering rules prior to operation, and may require and arrange for witness of commissioning tests as set forth in IEEE standards 1547 and IEEE 1547.1.
+At the applicant options meeting the public utility shall provide the applicant the opportunity to review the screen analysis and related results, to designate a different RPA, to review possible customers-generator modifications, and to discuss what further steps are needed to permit the net metering facility to connect safely and reliably. - (7) An applicant that receives an interconnection agreement under subsection (3)(a) or (3)(b) of this rule must: - (a) Execute the agreement and return it to the public utility at least 10 business days prior to starting operation of the net metering facility (unless the public utility does not so require); and

+- (b) Indicate to the public utility the anticipated start date for operation of the net metering facility. - (8) The public utility may require a public utility inspection of a net metering facility for compliance with these net metering rules prior to operation and may require and arrange for witness of commissioning tests as set forth in IEEE 1547 and IEEE 1547.1.
 The public utility must schedule any inspections or tests under this section promptly and within a reasonable time after submittal of the application.
-The applicant may not begin operating the net metering facility until after the inspection and testing is completed.¶

-- (68) Approval of interconnected operation of any Level Tier 2 net metering facility must be conditioned on all of the following occurring:¶ - (a) Approval of the interconnection by the electrical code official with jurisdiction over the interconnection;¶ - (b) Successful completion of any public utility inspection or witnessing, or both, of commissioning tests requested by the public utility; and ¶ - (c) Passing of the planned start date provided by the applicant. ¶ - (7) If an application for Level 2 interconnection review is denied because it does not meet one or more of the requirements in this section, the applicant may resubmit the application under the Level 3 interconnection review procedure.
+The applicant may not begin operating the net metering facility until after the inspection and testing is completed. - (9) Approval of interconnected operation of any Tier 2 net metering facility must be conditioned on all of the following occurring: - (a) Approval of the interconnection by the electrical code official with jurisdiction over the interconnection; - (b) Successful completion of any public utility inspection or witnessing, or both, of commissioning tests requested by the public utility; and - (c) Passing of the planned start date provided by the applicant.